straybiker/HA-load-balancer/README.md

   - For the Alfen Eve Pro, install the Home Assistant HACS Alfen Wallbox integration: [Alfen Wallbox Integration](https://github.com/leeyuentuen/alfen_wallbox).
 Ensure active load balancing is disabled on the Alfen charger to avoid conflicts.
 Minimum version: 2.9.4.
 - **Household power consumption sensor** excluding charger power consumption.
 > [!TIP]
-> If you can't measure the household power consumption seperately, create helpers to calculate the to subtract the charger power from the total power consumption
+> If you can't measure the household power consumption seperately, create helpers to calculate the household power by subtracting the charger power from the total power consumption

 ## Installation
 ### Step 1: Package Installation
 Follow the [Home Assistant package documentation](https://www.home-assistant.io/docs/configuration/packages/) for installation details.
-The package file is located in the `package` folder.
+The package files are located in the `packages` folder.
+You need to copy both `ev_loadbalancer.yaml` and `ev_loadbalancer_user_config.yaml`.

 ### Step 2: Configuration
-Update the configuration section to your specific setup and check the configuration from the developer YAML section.
+Update `packages/ev_loadbalancer_user_config.yaml` to your specific setup and check the configuration from the developer YAML section.
+The main logic file `packages/ev_loadbalancer.yaml` should not be modified to allow for easy updates.
 If you don't need Car Aware functionality, the settings in the car configuration can be emptied

 > [!TIP]